 I started working with clay in 2012, shortly after graduating with a BA in Fine Art from Newcastle University.
 My primary interest in ceramics has always been in the chemistry of the glazes and the transformative power of the firing process to turn raw materials dug from the ground into objects of function and beauty.
 Development and experimentation with ceramic materials has been central to my practice from the outset, explored initially through the immediacy of Raku firing, later through stoneware and porcelain tableware.

-In 2022 I built the two gas kilns for Yorkshire Artspace’s Kiln Yard, a facility that allows access to reduction firing through supported or independent firings.
+In 2022 I built two gas kilns for Yorkshire Artspace’s Kiln Yard, a facility that allows access to reduction firing through supported or independent firings.